-- AGRM 2210/2211 Greenhouse Crop Production .......
-4 credits Principles and commercial practices in producing the major and minor potted and cut flowers and plants produced in a greenhouse or similar structure.
+AGRM 2210/2211 Greenhouse Crop Production 4 credits Principles and commercial practices in producing the major and minor potted and cut flowers and plants produced in a greenhouse or similar structure.
 Application of the principles of plant physiology as related to the control of flowers, scheduling, environment, quality, sales and management.
-S 3 hours lecture / 2 hours laboratory - AGRM 2410/2411 Residential Landscape Design ......
-3 credits History of landscape design as related to contemporary applications.
-Development of the awareness of and sensitivity to the well organized use of landscape woody and herbaceous ornamental plants and landscape structures.
+S 3 hours lecture / 2 hours laboratory AGRM 2310/2311 Greenhouse Management fertilization and nutritional monitoring, insect and disease prevention and control, marketing and management.
+F 2 hours lecture 2 hours laboratory AGRM 2410/2411 Residential Landscape Design 3 credits History of landscape design as related to contemporary applica- tions.
+Development of the awareness of and sensitivity to the well organized use of landscape woody and herbaceous orna- mental plants and landscape structures.
 Emphasis on design principles, energy conservation systems, plant identification and culture, basic graphic skills, and detailed cost analysis.
-F 2 hours lecture / 2 hours laboratory

-AGRM 2420/2421 Landscape Design and

-Operations ......3 credits Comprehensive application of landscape design skills in commercial and residential settings.
+F 2 hours lecture / 2 hours laboratory v AGRM 2420/2421 Landscape Design and Operations3 credits Comprehensive application of landscape design skills in commercial and residential settings.
 Site layout, grading, applied landscape construction, and planting design theories are covered.
-(Prerequisite: AGRM 2410) S

-AGRM 2440/2441 Lawn and Landscape
+(Prerequisite: AGRM 2410) S 2 hours lecture / 2 hours laboratory ACDM 0440/0441 Leave and Leaders AGRM 2440/2441 Lawn and Landscape Maintenance3 credits Maintenance irrigation system management will be covered.
+Golf course design and construction, maintenance building and workshop design and operation will also be covered.
+Students will take an active role in the day to day operations of the college's turf lab as part of their lab work.
+F